madhuvenk20/content/2025/07/squid-games/writeup.md

 --Emily, _Handmaid's Tale_, S02E05

-When it is wrong to work a human to death, how is it _NOT_ wrong to work a human to death?
+When it is wrong to work a human to death, how is it _NOT_ wrong to work a cow to death?

 ## Slide 3
 "For months we lived in that detention centre like animals"